 5. Active Traders: Use With Caution

-Leveraged ETFs can be difficult to analyze and scary to some traders, but their usefulness makes them difficult to ignore in many cases, since they can be used to effectively trade on margin.
+Leveraged ETFs can be difficult to analyze and scary to some traders.
+However, their usefulness makes them difficult to ignore in many cases since they can be used to effectively trade on margin.
 That is, rather than borrowing money from a broker, traders can simply buy a leveraged ETF with cash on hand in order to accomplish a specific trading objective.
-However, leverage is a double-edged sword, with a bigger move down being just as possible as a bigger move up.
+But be aware, leverage is a double-edged sword, with a bigger move down being just as possible as a bigger move up.

-Leveraged ETFs may seem appealing to long-term investors, given their ability to amplify investment returns.
-But, as we’ve seen above, there are great risks to holding them over a long period of time, making them a riskier bet for long-term investors.
+Leveraged ETFs may seem appealing to long-term investors given their ability to amplify investment returns.
+But, as we’ve seen above, there are great risks to holding them over a long period of time, which makes them a riskier bet for long-term investors.
 Long-term investors may want to instead consider purchasing traditional ETFs on margin, enhancing the leverage on their positions using call options, or employing other more traditional techniques [see How To Take Profits And Cut Losses When Trading ETFs].

 7. Keep an Eye on the Costs

-Leveraged ETFs can be more expensive than traditional ETFs, due to the complex strategies they must employ to obtain leverage.
-For example, the Direxion Daily Financial Bull 3x (FAS, A) has an expense ratio of 0.95% and the ProShares Ultra S&P 500 (SSO, A+) costs 0.92%, while ETFs that track these major indices without leverage often cost less than 0.1%.
+Leveraged ETFs can be more expensive than traditional ETFs due to the complex strategies they must employ to obtain leverage.
+For example, the Direxion Daily Financial Bull 3x (FAS ) has an expense ratio of 0.95%, and the ProShares Ultra S&P 500 (SSO ) costs 0.92%.
+ETFs that track these major indexes without leverage often cost less than 0.1%.
 Traders should carefully consider these costs and their impact on returns when buying and selling leveraged ETFs.